Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02f_FixedBookings.md

   > [Info] If you do not click the [SAVE] button, the fixed button will not be saved.

 - [CANCEL]
 Click this button to cancel the process.
+A confirmation window is displayed.
+Click [OK] to proceed.
 The window is closed.

-  > [Info] If you click the [CANCEL] button, the fixed posting will not be saved.
+  > [Info] If you click the [CANCEL] button without saving, the changes made will not be saved.